semgrep/bento/SGREP-README.md

 ## Usage in Bento

 [Bento](http://bento.dev/) has a suite of tools and checks it runs by default: **sgrep is not currently enabled by default**.
-You can run sgrep independently with the following command:
+To enable it to run alongside of Bento’s default tools:

 ```
-$ bento check -t r2c.sgrep
+$ bento enable tool sgrep
 ```

-To enable it to run alongside of Bento’s default tools:
+You can run sgrep independently with the following command:

 ```
-$ bento enable tool r2c.sgrep
+$ bento check -t sgrep --comparison=archive .
 ```

 ## Writing Bento Checks